sjmulder/ehost-moz/Readme.md

-Adds a widget and context menu item to upload images to eHo.st.
-(See: http://eho.st)
+eHo.st is a community-owned image hosting service.
+This plugin lets you upload images directly from a widget and the context (right-click) menu on any web page.

 New in version 1.1: